marina-msl/mvc_is_a_triangle/notes.md

 - [ ] UnitTests!!!

 ______________________________

+- [ ] Application working properly with new Shape Frame:

 - [x] Implement a new Domain = Square
 - [ ] Get 2 numbers from user